imperialwool/altamino-apps/README.md

 # AltAmino Applications

-The main server (will be) stopped on February 1, but you have the sources.
+The main server stopped on January 30th, but you have the sources.
 You can build everything yourself.

-Alas, the source code of the app is lost, so you can decompile the app yourself via JADX and apktool.
-Apple users, good luck...
+Also I lost source code of the app, ...but you can decompile the app yourself via JADX and apktool.
+Apple users, good luck... :D

 ## Warning!